surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Here's a list of the available effects:
 - EQ
+- Exciter
+- Graphic EQ
+- Resonator
+- CHOW
 - Distortion
+- Neuron
+- Tape
-- Conditioner
+- Combulator
 - Frequency Shifter
+- Nimbus
 - Ring Modulator
+- Treemonster
 - Vocoder
 - Chorus
+- Ensemble
 - Flanger
 - Phaser
 - Rotary Speaker
 - Delay
 - Reverb 1
 - Reverb 2
-- Airwindows (48 effects collection from Airwindows)
+- Airwindows (53 effects collection from Airwindows)
+- Conditioner

 See [Effect algorithms](#effect-algorithms) in the Technical Reference section for more information about each effect.